Изображения страниц

 [ocr errors]

 author of the New Translation, with an Introduction, containing very judiciously observes, is the some remarks on a late New first duty of an expositor, without Translation of this Sacred Poem: which it is impossible to discover also a Commentary and Notes, what other truths are couched Critical and Practical.
-Written under it, though it has been ter- in the year 1769."
-This work is ribly neglected." dedicated to Bishop Lowth, and introduced by a letter to an unnam. ed reverend triend, in which the writer acknowledges his obligations to the New Translation, but proceeds to shew, that it is, in his
+Written under it, though it has been terribly neglected."

 Mr. Harmer communicates his plan in Remark xii. and xiii. of the Outlines.
 Dr. Priestley remarks on this poem, (Notes ii.
-92.) that every attempt made to give a spiritual meaning to it, "apprehension, both defective has only served to throw ridicule and faulty, in several respects." on those who have undertaken it."
-This commentator is certainly Yet Mr. Harmer found the gos- more at home, in the spiritual pel-state adumbrated in the Song sense of the Canticles, than his of Songs, adducing "the likeness precursor, a disposition likely to be we may observe between Solo. encouraged by "Dr. Gill's Exmon's marrying a Gentile princess, planation of the Divine Song," and making her equal in honour which he had just met with, as and privileges with his former well as Harmer's Outlines.
-To Jewish queen, and her being both works he frequently refers. frequently mentioned afterwards in history, while the other is passed over in total silence, and the conduct of the Messiah towards the Gentile and Jewish churches."
-This learned Biblicist was still further satisfied with his plan, because "the universal church is spoken of under the notion of a bride, and the Messiah as her husband, Ephes. v.
+92.) that every attempt made to give a spiritual meaning to it, apprehension, both defective has only served to throw ridicule and faulty, in several respects." on those who have undertaken it."
+This commentator is certainly Yet Mr. Harmer found the gos- more at home, in the spiritual pel-state adumbrated in the Song sense of the Canticles, than his of Songs, adducing "the likeness precursor, a disposition likely to be we may observe between Solo. encouraged by "Dr. Gill's Ex. mon's marrying a Gentile princess, planation of the Divine Song," and making her equal in honour and privileges with his former Jewish queen, and in her being frequently mentioned afterwards in history, while the other is passed over in total silence, and the conduct of the Messiah towards the Gentile and Jewish churches."
+This learned Biblicist was still further satisfied with his plan, because "the universal church is spoken of under the notion of a bride, and the Messiah as her hus. band, Ephes. v.
 He found also support in "St. Paul's method of explaining the history of Sarah and Agar," and at length arrived at all the determinateness that can be expected, in a matter that has been so perplexed by the learned, and," as he added, unlike a fierce polemic, "of no greater consequence to our salvation."

-He not only speaks "of Christ the heavenly bridegrom, whom Solomon, in this poem is certainly meant to represent," but his fancy runs riot upon this notion, till he presently adds, "The author of the book of Canticles, (for Solomon, as the rest of the prophets, was only the instrument,) the author, I say, was not a man, but he who judges right; not from appearances, nor from any irregu lar motion in his own breast, as man does, but who knows the inmost thoughts of his frail imperfect creatures."
+He not only speaks "of Christ the heavenly bridegrom, whom Solomon, in this poem is certainly meant to represent," but his fancy runs riot upon this notion, till he presently adds, "The author of the book of Canticles, (for Solomon, as the rest of the prophets, was only the instrument,) the author, I say, was not a man, but he who judges right; not from appearances, nor from any irregu lar motion in his own breast, as man does, but who knows the inmost thoughts of his frail imperfect creatures.
 The threescore queens and fourscore concubines," are considered as a sort of heir looms, descended to Solomon, the spoils of war in his father's time, the purchase of his own treasure, or fallen to him as his regal inheritance."
-Having thus disposed of these bosom slaves, Whom eastern tyrants from the light of
+Having thus disposed of these bosom slaves, Whom eastern tyrants from the light of Seclude

 heaven